What is Urethral Dilation?

 - Take the provided catheter out of the package

 - Apply any lubricant or wet the catheter (some catheters require both)

 - Insert the catheter gently as far as recommended.
 For some men this may only be a few inches, for others it may be the full length.

 Risks and Complications

-Urethral dilation is a relatively safe procedure; however, as with any surgical procedure, some risks and complications may occur, such as:
+Urethral dilation is a relatively safe procedure; however, as with any procedure, some risks and complications may occur, such as: